About This Episode

 Layla Kattermann 11:18

 No, I don’t think it is unprecedented.
 The repression of the Palestine solidarity movement or Palestinian rights advocacy did not start with the latest bombardment of Gaza.
-The ELSC has been monitoring Europe’s crackdown on Palestine Solidarity since 2019.
+The ELSC has been monitoring Europe’s crackdown on Palestine solidarity since 2019.

-And it is currently being, I mean, not only currently, but especially now, justified with a racist depiction of Palestinian voices and advocates as terrorist threats and being inherently anti Semitic.
-I’d say that by inscribing the other as a barbaric threat and the self as a moral security, the strategy promoted by Europe to counter Palestine’s solidarity has made Europeans think in the terms of George Orwell’s 1984 newspeak.
+And it is currently being — I mean, not only currently, but especially now — justified with a racist depiction of Palestinian voices and advocates as terrorist threats and being inherently antisemitic.
+I’d say that by inscribing the other as a barbaric threat and the self as a moral security, the strategy promoted by Europe to counter Palestine solidarity has made Europeans think in the terms of George Orwell’s 1984 Newspeak, where the objective of Newspeak was to invent new words and strip undesirable ones from their unorthodox meaning.

-where the objective of Newspeak was to invent new words and strip undesirable ones from their unorthodox meaning.
-That is to say, the language used by European media, politicians, and police orders which currently justify this repression, or are used to justify this repression is aimed at making a thought diverging from the colonial mainstream narratives literally unthinkable.
+That is to say, the language used by European media, politicians, and police orders which currently justify this repression is aimed at making a thought diverging from the colonial mainstream narratives literally unthinkable.

 Diala Shamas 14:11

-We’ve seen law enforcement target Palestine advocates.
-We’ve seen campus suppression of activism.
-We published a report called the Palestine exception to free speech many, many years ago, documenting this.
-But I do think that the scale is unprecedented.
-I know from conversations with Palestine Legal, who’ve been doing this, the main organization in the U. S. that supports advocates for Palestinian rights when they face instances of suppression, , they’ve never seen these kinds of numbers coming in.
-And I think the way to understand this, it’s helpful to think of the sort of architecture of repression over at least a decade, there’s been the building of this kind of infrastructure to repress Palestine, Palestine speech and advocacy, whether it’s through the passing of legislation, whether it’s through the development of these kind of theories of of of anti Semitism or support for terrorism, whether it’s the funding and development of organizations like The Lawfare Project, or Shiraj Hadeen, and so that, that’s the architecture, and then in a moment like this, it’s like you can just flip a switch and activate it all at once.
+And I think the way to understand this — it’s helpful to think of the sort of architecture of repression.
+Over at least a decade, there’s been the building of this kind of infrastructure to repress Palestine speech and advocacy, whether it’s through the passing of legislation, whether it’s through the development of these theories of antisemitism or support for terrorism, whether it’s the funding and development of organizations like the Lawfare Project or Shurat HaDin.
+And so that’s the architecture, and then in a moment like this, it’s like you can just flip a switch and activate it all at once.

-So it’s the same, it’s all of the same features, but at a scale that does really feel unprecedented.
-But these are machines that have become very well oiled in many ways over a long period of time.
-And I would say, like, the only silver lining is because this has been a longer process, this didn’t all just start yesterday.
-We also have institutions and professionals who are able to jump in this moment of crisis and provide a line of defense.
-And I’m here referring to organizations like Palestine Legal and the huge network of attorneys that they’ve built up you know, our own organization, CCR is also able to step in.
+And I would say the only silver lining is, because this has been a longer process — this didn’t all just start yesterday — we also have institutions and professionals who are able to jump in this moment of crisis and provide a line of defense.
+And I’m here referring to organizations like Palestine Legal and the huge network of attorneys that they’ve built up.
+Our own organization, CCR, is also able to step in.

 Yara Hawari 16:35

-If you’re enjoying this podcast, please visit our website, al-shabaka.org, where you will find more Palestinian policy analysis. and where you can join our mailing list and donate to support our work.
+If you’re enjoying this podcast, please visit our website, al-shabaka.org, where you will find more Palestinian policy analysis, and where you can join our mailing list and donate to support our work.

 Layla Kattermann 16:55

-So we acknowledge that law is used as a tool of oppression, but we also see law as a tool of resistance that can mobilize people.
-We have three pillars at the ELSC defend, monitor, and advocacy.
-The defend pillar works as a filter between clients and lawyers.
-So we offer co counseling and expertise and also help clients to make campaigns for cases, we have two approaches to cases.
-So we have offensive cases which is aimed at holding the actors accountable such as, for example the case of Anna Younes, where an organization in Germany called Rias which monitors antisemitism and has been monitoring Palestinian activists.
-They made a secret dossier about Anna, portraying her as anti Semitic, and she was disinvited from several events.
+We have two approaches to cases.
+We have offensive cases, which are aimed at holding actors accountable, such as, for example, the case of Anna Younes, where an organization in Germany called RIAS, which monitors antisemitism, adopted the IHRA and had been monitoring Palestinian activists.
+They made a secret dossier about Anna, portraying her as antisemitic, and she was disinvited from several events.
 So we sued them for the violation of privacy laws.
-Then there’s also another offensive case, which is the BT three P collective lawsuits against the German Bundestag against the anti BDS motion with lawyer Ahmed Abed.

-In that regard, we already won dozens of cases which defies the legality of that motion.
-And then, of course, there’s defensive cases where we deal with the damage made of their oppression.
-I personally work in the monitor sector where we have collected over 700 incidents of repression in the last three years.
+And then, of course, there are defensive cases where we deal with the damage made by their oppression.
+I personally work in the monitor sector, where we have collected over 700 incidents of repression in the last three years.
+And that is excluding the more than 100 incidents that we have collected since October 7th.

 Yara Hawari 18:48